nodejs/node/doc/api/esm.md

 ### `import` statements

 An `import` statement can reference an ES module or a CommonJS module.
-Other file types such as JSON or Native modules are not supported.
+Other file types such as JSON or native modules are not supported.
 For those, use [`module.createRequire()`][].

 `import` statements are permitted only in ES modules.
 For similar functionality